Film:ReStored_04 – The Film Heritage Festival

 As in the past, this year’s guests from international FIAF archives will discuss their digitization strategies and projects: The Polish National Film Archive (FINA) reports on the “Nitrofilm project”; the Kinemathek dedicates itself to Hans Richter’s experimental silent films and the Filmmuseum Potsdam together with the University of Zurich looks into historical magnetic tape technologies.

-The awards ceremony of the Kinopreises des Kinematheksverbundes will take place on Friday, October 25th, followed by a reception and a short film program with musical accompaniment.
+The awards ceremony of the Kinopreis des Kinematheksverbundes will take place on Friday, October 25th, followed by a reception and a short film program with musical accompaniment.